misiektoja/instagram_monitor/docs/usage.md

 Both saved lists are required.
 The analysis shows each snapshot's save time and warns when the two files are at least one hour apart, since changes between those downloads can be misclassified.

-Run it with the `--analyze-follows` flag.
+Run it via web dashboard (use the **Follow analysis** chart button next to a configured target) or with the `--analyze-follows` flag.
 It prints the analysis and exits without starting the monitoring loop:

 ```sh
 instagram_monitor <target_insta_user> --analyze-follows